HOME WISE Uranium Project > Radiation >

 Radon

-Most of the radiation hazard results from the inhalation of the short-lived radon progeny (Po-218, Pb-214, Bi-214, and Po-214).
+Radon presents an inhalation hazard, but a much higher radiation hazard results from the inhalation of the short-lived radon progeny (Po-218, Pb-214, Bi-214, and Po-214).
 Radon itself is of minor concern, since most of the inhaled radon is exhaled.
-And most of the longer-lived Pb-210 (22 year half-life) and its progeny are eliminated from the body before they decay.
+And, most of the longer-lived Pb-210 (22 year half-life) and its progeny are eliminated from the body before they decay.

 Radon and Progeny Activity